User management

 Access server console

-Allow user to access server’s debug console.
+Allow user to access the server debug console.
 Server debug console

 Configure event templates